cljfx/cljfx/README.md

 - default focus traversable of controls!
 - default style classes!
 - default on-x-changed prop change listeners!
-- advanced docs: lifecycles, opts, contexts, `:key` in lists, pane metadata, etc.
+- advanced docs: lifecycles, opts, contexts, etc.

 ## Food for thought
 - wrap-factory may use some memoizing and advancing